GooTec/OpenBINN/README.md

    creates a nonlinear outcome according to `beta·S + gamma·S²` where `S` is the sum of its genes.
 Additional pathways scaled by δ₁ and δ₂ are included as in the original study.
-A `pca_plot.png` visualizes separation of the true pathway genes and the outcome distribution.
+A `pca_plot.png` visualizes separation of the true pathway genes with the label distribution shown alongside.
 The intercept is calibrated so that the generated labels have roughly 50% prevalence, and a `predictor_table.csv` in each scenario lists the linear predictor, calibrated probability, and outcome for every sample.
+A logistic regression sanity check is run after generation and the AUC scores are stored in `logistic_metrics.csv`.
 Adjust `--beta` and `--gamma` or omit the flag for the linear baseline.
 3. **Edit** an experiment config in `configs/`, specifying model type, dataset paths, and analysis options.
 4. **Run** training and evaluation: